-We developed a simple experimental technique to measure the refractive index of liquids relative 212 known materials.
-This Rayleigh interferometer-based refractometer measures the refractive index 213 by tracking the movement of the peaks of interference fringes the angle of incidence is varied.
-It 214 is simple to set up, accurate (depending on the choice of reference material and curve fitting), and 215 can effectively measure samples even in cases of relatively high absorption.
-This study presented 216 the refractive index measurement of 26 solvents at 7 different wavelengths (543.5, 632.8, 780, 973, 1064, 1550, and 1970 nm) and includes data from the literature.
-Thus, it extended the 218 wavelength range deeper into the SWIR for most of these materials where data was not present.
-We also report the dispersion relationships for all the solvents using fitted Sellmeier equations to 220 the above wavelengths extended to the range from 400 nm to 2 μm juxtaposed with available 221 reference data taken between 15 °C to 25 °C data.
-222
+We developed a simple experimental technique to measure the refractive index of liquids relative known materials.
+This Rayleigh interferometer-based refractometer measures the refractive index by tracking the movement of the peaks of interference fringes the angle of incidence is varied.
+It is simple to set up, accurate (depending on the choice of reference material and curve fitting), and can effectively measure samples even in cases of relatively high absorption.
+This study presented the refractive index measurement of 26 solvents at 7 different wavelengths (543.4, 632.8, 780, 973, 1064, 1550, and 1970 nm) and includes data from the literature.
+Thus, it extended the wavelength range deeper into the SWIR for most of these materials where data were not present.
+We also report the dispersion relationships for all the solvents using fitted Sellmeier equations to the above wavelengths extended to the range from 400 nm to 2 $\mu$ m juxtaposed with available reference data taken between 15° C to 25° C.

 Funding.
-Air Force Research Laboratory (AFRL) award, FA86511820019
+Air Force Research Laboratory (FA86511820019).